aravind-sadharani/chandraveena/src/pages/intro.md

 <you-tube videoid="Y5N0BoWIWfM"></you-tube>
 <br>

-By no means does this clip fully represent the music, but it provides a glimpse into the musical improvisations and expressive power that is possible.
+By no means does this clip fully represent the music, but it provides a glimpse into the different sections of musical improvisations, and the expressive power that is possible.
 To better understand and appreciate, let us review all the parts of this recital.

 ## Building blocks - Raga and Tala

 This recital may be understood in two parts.
 As you may have noticed, there is a part without percussion, and a part with percussion accompaniment.
 The first part of the recital is a free flowing expression of the Raga based on the fundamental principles of Raga Alapana, without any percussion accompaniment.
-The second part is a composition set to a fixed cycle of beats, in this case in a 12 beat cycle called Chautal.
+The second part is a Pallavi (composition) set to a fixed cycle of beats, in this case in a 12 beat cycle called Chautal.
 This two part presentation is also a very typical rendition of Dhrupad.

 Dhrupad, a shortening of Dhruva-Pada (fixed verse), is a style of music evolved from a poetry based musical style called Prabandha (arrangement).
 In its contemporary musical form, Dhrupad consists of two sections, Anibaddha (unbound) which is a free flowing music also called Raga Alapana, and Nibaddha (bound) which is a poetry or instrumental composition set to a fixed cycle of beats accompanied by a percussion instrument.
 Dhrupad is contemplative music by nature, and is characterised by a gradual and methodical unfurling of the musical possibilities of the Raga.